Health Spirit Body

 Cancer is a disease characterized by uncontrollable cell growth.

 The capsaicin in cayenne peppers shows promise in reducing the risk of cancer.
-It may do this by attacking many different pathways in the cancer cell growth process.
-In fact, studies have shown that capsaicin can slow the growth of cancer cells and even cause cell death for many different types of cancer, including prostate, pancreatic and skin cancer.
+It may do this by attacking many pathways in cancer cell growth.
+Studies have shown that capsaicin can slow the growth of cancer cells and even cause cell death for many different types of cancer, including prostate, pancreatic, and skin cancer.

 While capsaicin’s effects on cancer cells seem promising, it’s important to note that the current findings are based on laboratory and animal studies.

-Capsaicin’s effects on cancer in humans has not yet been studied, so it’s wise to take this information with a grain of salt.
+Capsaicin’s effects on cancer in humans have not yet been studied, so it’s wise to take this information with a grain of salt.

 Summary: Capsaicin has shown promise in cancer research, although human studies are needed before any conclusions can be made.